Modifying the plank

 How to modify the plank

 The plank is not recommended if you are at risk of or have pelvic floor dysfunction.
-But you can modify the exercise to make it pelvic floor safe.
+But you can modify the exercise to make it pelvic floor friendly.

 - Start by lying on the floor face down.
 Turn your head to one side and allow your toes to turn inwards so that your heels roll out to the side.
 Place one hand underneath your upper abdominals and the other across your lower abdominals, near your hip bones.